ottojuno/yeskyoko/README.md

 齊藤京子 Face Recognition Project

-(The training data/models are not included so this will not be able to work.)
+(The training data/models are not included so this will not be able to work.
+The website is currently offline.)

 # Install